tobyweston/robotooling/index.md

 A set of simple tools to make life easier.
 All available to Maven via the [bad.robot.repo](/maven)

-## bad.robot.http
+## bad.robot.simple-http

-A quick way to build a HTTP client and work with the HTTP verbs;
+A simple way to build a HTTP client and work with the HTTP verbs;

         HttpResponse response = anApacheClient().with(username, password).get(url,
             headers(